LeUnAiDeS/DistemIO-Hadoop-exps/README.md

 ```

-Then, you should pull that repository and gets into the scripts folder.
+Then, you should pull that repository and gets into the scripts folder (HadoopExps/scripts).
 You should enusre that the terminal is connected to the job that your reserved.
 This could be done on the Grid'5000 testbed by execution this command:

 ```
 $ oarsub -C JOB_NUMBER